awdemos/RegicideOS/README.md

+# Installer

-# Xenia Linux Installer
+The Xenia Linux TUI installer.

-**NOTE: This installer is very much wip, and is not ready for use.
-Instead, please refer to https://gitlab.com/xenia-group/xenia-linux/-/blob/main/README.md for installation instructions.**
+## Config

+This installer can optionally take a config file in the form of a toml file: `sudo ./main.py -c config.toml`.
+See the example `config.toml` for details.